feltroidprime/SP1-starknet-garaga-template/README.md

 Then, set the `SP1_PROVER` environment variable to `network` and set the `NETWORK_PRIVATE_KEY` environment variable to your whitelisted private key.

-For example, to generate an EVM-compatible proof using the prover network, run the following
+For example, to generate an Starknet-compatible proof using the prover network, run the following
 command:

 ```sh